-- Paying early will reduce the amount of available credit you’re using which is beneficial for your credit score.
+- Paying off debt early will reduce the amount of available credit you’re using which is beneficial for your credit score.
 It can also be helpful to track your credit utilization ratio and pay whenever you’re close to exceeding 30%.

 - It will free up more credit for purchases and ensure that you don’t accidentally go over your credit limit.